sunforwork/bypasspaywall/README.md

 ### Troubleshooting
 * If a site doesn't work, first try to turn off your adblocker (or other extension) and refresh page.
 * Make sure the (new) site is checked under Options.
-* Clear cookies by extension's icon (popup) and grant permission for site (or opt-in to custom sites)
+* Clear cookies by extension's icon (popup) and grant host permission for site (or opt-in to custom sites)
 * You will be logged out for some of the sites you have enabled.
 * Make sure you're running the latest version of Bypass Paywalls Clean.
 * Some sites need to redirect to an amp-page (this may cause a redirect-loop by an amp-to-html extension or browser setting like in Kiwi Browser (Android) > Settings > Privacy and security > Remove AMP).